MesoNET/user-documentation/docs/requestAccess.md

 To request access :
     - Select "MESONET Account" creation under "Help Topic"
+    - Provide an e-mail address to contact the owner of the account
-    - Provide your username in the details of the ticket.
+    - Provide the username in the details of the ticket.

 </TabItem>
 </Tabs>